Recap: The Simpsons S 6 E 15 Homie The Clown

-- Arson, Murder, and Jaywalking: Homer's reasons why it sucks being a clown: "You get kicked by kids, bit by dogs, and admired by the elderly."
+- Arson, Murder, and Jaywalking: Homer's reasons why it sucks being a clown: "You get kicked by kids, bit by dogs, and admired by the elderly."note

 - Comically Missing the Point:

-- Homer beats up an actor, portraying a burglar to amuse the children in the audience, not understanding that it's obvious an act.
+- Homer beats up an actor, portraying a burglar to amuse the children in the audience, not understanding that it's obviously an act.

 - Department of Redundancy: Homer: "Who am I clowning?
 I have no business being a clown!
 I'm leaving the clowning business to all the other clowns in the clowning business."